CrayLabs/SmartSim/doc/orchestrator.rst

 Client Initialization
 ---------------------
-To establish a connection with the orchestrator, we need to initialize a new SmartRedis client.
+To establish a connection with the ``Orchestrator``, we need to initialize a new SmartRedis client.
 Since the ``Orchestrator`` we launch in the driver script is sharded, we specify the constructor argument `cluster` as `True`.